pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     $ sudo ./ensure-permissions-${ROLE}

 You're now ready to launch the pryv components.
-First, run the configuration leader service on leader machine:
+First, run the configuration leader service on the leader machine:

     $ sudo ./run-config-leader